openSVM/agave/net/remote/README.md

-Scripts that run on the remote testnet nodes
+scwipts that wun on the wemote testnet n-nyodes